Leon Breitling started Breiling SA over 130 years ago in 1884.

-The Breitling Aerospace Evo comes with two display modes for time of day.
-That includes military-style and two 12-hour periods.
+The Breitling Aerospace Evo watch comes with two display modes for time of day.
+That includes military-style and two 12-hour periods, as common with combat watches.
 After selecting the second time zone, press down to display A.M., P.M., or not letters, respectively.

 Setting the watch to the local time zone begins with pulling out the crown.
 You can rotate it forward or backward by full hours while a slow rotation moves it by the minute.
 Once you set the time, you can push the crown into a neutral position.

 Adjusting the seconds is similar.
 Pull the crown until the hour and minute digits flash on the digital display.
 Rotate it to the desired time before pushing it back into a neutral position.
 The watch will flash on and off for 60 seconds.